 To be blunt, there’s no easy answer here.
 Actually, there is, but it’s not without its legwork.

-I’d say to call/visit all of the above to see who offers the best interest rate and cost combination.
+I’d argue to call/visit all of the above to see who offers the best interest rate and closing cost combination.

 Of course, you’ll need to be firm with each company you call, as they’ll be selling you as hard as humanly possible, and making promises to best everyone else, whether true or not.

-Assuming you survive the endless sales pitches, you’ll need to determine if the company offering the best deal can be trusted to get the deal done.
+Assuming you survive the endless sales pitches, you’ll need to determine if the company offering the “best deal” can be trusted to actually get the deal done.
 After all, a mortgage offer is of no value if it doesn’t actually close.

-This requires doing some research on the company involved, asking for references, and so forth.
+This requires doing some research on the company and/or individual involved, asking for references, and so forth.

-Again, it sounds like a lot of work, but if you consider the money involved (potential savings every month for 30 years), it’s really not a whole lot of effort.
+Again, it sounds like a lot of work, but if you consider the money involved (potential savings every month for the next 30 years), it’s really not a whole lot of effort.

-One “shortcut” you can take is by consulting with a mortgage broker, who act as middlemen between the bank/lender and the borrower.
+One “shortcut” you can take is by consulting with a mortgage broker, who act as middlemen between wholesale banks/lenders and the borrower.

 They’re kind of like independent insurance agents, who can get quotes from a bunch of different insurers, without you having to fill out a quote form 100 times.